flipper-io/flipper/documentation/src/getting-started.md

 ## Getting Started

-Once you have your Flipper device in hand, plug it in to your computer using the included USB cable.
-In order to use Flipper, you don't need to install any special drivers onto your computer.
-All you need to do is install a software package called the Flipper Toolbox.

-### Installing the Flipper Toolbox
+Before you can use your device, you must install a software package to your computer called the Flipper Toolbox.
+The toolbox bundles the [console](./console.html), [libflipper](./libflipper.html), and the development headers your platform needs to communicate with your device.

 #### macOS